 I am currently a postdoctoral scholar at UC Irvine, working with Dr. Vivian U to understand the impact of AGN outflows on their parent luminous infrared galaxies (LIRGs).
 I am using the Keck Cosmic Wave Imager (KCWI) to map the distribution and kinematics of the ionized gas in and around nearby LIRGS.
 These observations will provide a means of characterizing galactic mass-loss rates, the redistribution of metals in the ISM, outflow heating sources, and the coupling of dust to outflows out to very large radii (>10 kpc).
 Our team will combine JWST observations of the obscured central kpc regions of the LIRGS with the wide-field KCWI data to provide a holistic view of the multiphase outflows and their impact on the evolution of the host galaxies and the circumgalactic medium.

-I am currently an astrophysics PhD candidate at the Indiana University Department of Astronomy, working with my dissertation advisor Dr. Catherine Pilachowski on photometric studies of the stellar populations of globular clusters near the Galactic bulge.
+I earned my PhD in astrophysics from the Indiana University Department of Astronomy, working with Prof. Catherine Pilachowski on photometric studies of the stellar populations of globular clusters near the Galactic bulge.
 Before coming to Indiana University, I earned my Bachelor of Science degree in physics from University of California Santa Cruz, and then my Master of Science degree in physics from San Francisco State University.